enisbet/BME548-Final/README.md

 You can find all code for this project in ResNet50_Modeling.ipynb.

-The link to our dataset can be found here: https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset
+The link to the dataset used can be found here: https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset